open-edge-insights/eii-azure-bridge/README.md

 ## Azure IoT Edge Simulator

+> **NOTE:**
+> We are facing issue with `iotedgehubdev` Azure IoT edge simulator tool where we aren't
+> seeing the modules being deployed.
+An issue on the same is been raised at
+> https://github.com/Azure/iotedgehubdev/issues/370 and is been followed up

 Microsoft provides a simluator for the Azure IoT Edge Runtime.
 During the setup of your development system (covered in the [Development System Setup](#development-system-setup) section), the simulator is automatically installed on your system.